The Human Subjects Office (HSO) is the administrative support office for the University of Iowa Institutional Review Boards (IRB).

 -Full Board Review

-Detailed information about the review process can be found in Chapters 4 and 7 of the Guide for Human Subjects Research.
+Detailed information about the review process can be found in Section II of the Investigator’s Guide.

 - How long will the process take?
 Review the HSO’s information on average processing times for IRB review.

 Investigators have a variety of IRB communication and record-keeping responsibilities after the research project is initiated.
-Major responsibilities are described in Chapter 7 of the Investigator’s Guide.
+Major responsibilities are described in Section II, Part 19-24 of the Investigator’s Guide.

 - Modifications: Any change in the conduct of a study must be reviewed and approved by the IRB prior to implementing the change.

 - Continuing Review: The IRB is required to review and approve all non-exempt research projects at intervals appropriate to the degree of risk, but not less than once a year

 - Other University Committees Reviewing Human Subjects Research: The University of Iowa Institutional Review Boards coordinate reviews with other institutional committees as described on the Human Subjects Office website.

 Research investigators who conduct studies that involve clinical services at UI Health Care* must participate in required research billing compliance processes and procedures.
 The procedures streamline and centralize the research billing process, and address the risks associated with inappropriate billing to Medicare and other third party payers.